hyprnz/terraform-aws-elasticsearch-module/README.md

 # terraform-aws-elasticsearch-module

-Terraform Module to provision an ElasticSearch cluster and dependent resources.
+A Terraform module to provision an ElasticSearch cluster and dependent resources.
+Has been tested with Terraform 12.26, but should support Terraform 13 and above.
+This module does not create the service linked role required to provision an ES Domain within a VPC.
+Further context can be found in the [ADR](docs/adr/0003-provisoning-service-link-role-is-outside-the-scope-of-this-module.md).

  ---